Click the button to create a new ORCID iD and/or to connect your ORCID iD to CSU Fullerton.

 Before you sign up for an ORCID, perhaps you'd like to learn more about it.
 ORCID--or Open Researcher and Contributor Identifiers--are unique IDs that you can use as a researcher to identify your academic work.
 The IDs help funders, publishers, scholarly societies, and other researchers to quickly find and distinguish your work from materials created by other researchers with similar names.
-ORCIDs are being used and increasingly required by publishers such as the Royal Society, PLOS, IEEE, Springer, and Wiley.
+ORCIDs are being used and increasingly required by publishers such as the Royal Society, PLOS, IEEE, ACS, Springer, Wiley, Sage, and Cambridge UP.

 On May 16, 2019, the Academic Senate of California State University, Fullerton voted unanimously in support of accepting the following statement of endorsement.